robionica/les/INSTALL_SYMPHONY.md

 ## Setup

-Once SYMPHONY was installed, you need to edit Makefile.
+Once SYMPHONY was installed, you need to edit config.mk.
 Open it and find the following line:

-    COINOR_SYMPHONY_DIR =
+    COINOR_HOME_DIR_PATH =

 and edit it according to SYMPHONY home directory, for instance:

-    COINOR_SYMPHONY_DIR = /home/d2rk/SYMPHONY
+    COINOR_HOME_DIR_PATH = /home/d2rk/SYMPHONY

 Next, build it: